 Diversity, Equity, and Inclusion in the Department of Entomology

-In March 2019, members of the Department of Entomology formed an ad-hoc committee devoted to fostering a more welcoming and supportive community for all of its members.
 We recognize that Diversity, Equity and Inclusion (DEI) are important, interdependent components of everyday life in the Department of Entomology and are critical to our pursuit of academic excellence.
-To that end, the Department voted in the fall of 2020 to maintain a standing committee devoted to DEI with members who represent the perspectives of regular faculty, fixed-term faculty, academic specialists, staff, research associates, and students.
-Current committee members are listed below with links to their departmental profiles and contact information.
+In recognition of this, the Department established a standing DEI committee devoted to DEI with representative including tenure stream faculty, fixed-term faculty, academic specialists, staff, research associates, and students in 2020.
+Current committee members include:

 - Oscar Castaneda (he/him)

 - Entomology Research and Outreach Fellowship (EROF) Program.
-The EROF program is another initiative that was conceived by our graduate students.
-The purpose of the program is to provide undergraduates with limited research opportunities, a fully-funded, summer-long immersive research experience.
-The graduate students believe the EROF program presents a novel opportunity to include students across Michigan from various socioeconomic backgrounds to engage with entomological research, generating a department that reflects the diversity of the communities we serve.
+The EROF program is a graduate student developed and led program which provides undergraduates with limited research opportunities, a fully funded, summer-long immersive research experience.
+Past participants have come from community colleges or non-science backgrounds.
+Many have continued to work in MSU Entomology Laboratories following their internship experience.
+The EROF program presents a novel opportunity to include students across Michigan from various socioeconomic backgrounds to engage with entomological research, generating a department that reflects the diversity of the communities we serve.
+Funding for EROF Fellows is provided through the Tatter Fund for Diversity and Inclusion in Entomology.

 - Removing the GRE as a requirement in graduate school applications to the Department.
 Recognizing the inherent bias that has been documented in standardized testing, the Department formally changed its policy about the GRE and the DEI Committee was able to work with the various plant fellowships offered at the university to remove that requirement from their applications as well.